MORTON’S NEUROMA TREATMENT

 What causes Morton's Neuroma?

-Certain foot deformities can also lead to the development of Morton’s Neuroma.
+Certain foot deformities can also lead to its development.
 Some of these deformities that increase the likelihood of getting this condition include bunions, hammertoes, and flat feet.

-At City Foot Health, our podiatrist will assess diagnose neuromas and recommend suitable Morton's Neuroma treatment plans.
+At City Foot Health, our podiatrist will assess diagnose neuromas and recommend suitable treatment plans.

 Symptoms of Morton’s Neuroma